 All program areas require an Ontario Secondary School Diploma, or equivalent, with six Grade 12 U/M courses, or equivalent, including English.
 The admission average is calculated with English plus the next best five courses.
-The Grade 12 prerequisite for this program is Biology.
+The Grade 12 prerequisites for this program are Advanced Functions and Biology.
 The approximate average required for admission is mid- to high-70s.
 More information is available at utm.utoronto.ca/viewbook.

-NOTE: During the application process, applicants will select the Forensic Science admissions category but will not officially be admitted to a formal program of study (Specialist, Major, and/or Minor) until after first year.
+NOTE: During the application process, applicants will select the Forensic Science admissions category but will not officially be admitted to a formal program of study (Specialist, Majors, and/ or Minors) until after first year.